madushag/MyFarm/README.md

 ![KanbanBoardSprint3](images/KanbanwithSubtasksSprint3.png)

-Our sprint backlog is shown above.
+The Kanban Board for our sprint backlog is shown above.
 The URL of the board is : https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1

 **Note** this URL shows the Kanban board for the active Sprint.
-As of 11/30, the board was as depicted above, with the tasks MYF-124, MYF-51, MYF-85, MYF-120, MYF-4, MYF-118 and MYF-119.
-Links to these tasks below:
+As of 11/30, the board was as depicted above, with the stories MYF-124, MYF-51, MYF-85, MYF-120, MYF-4, MYF-116, MYF-118 and MYF-119.
+Links to these stories below:

 - MYF-124: https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1
 - MYF-51: https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1?selectedIssue=MYF-51